Klipper has several compelling features:

 - Klipper is hardware agnostic.
 One should get the same precise timing independent of the low-level electronics hardware.
 The Klipper micro-controller code is designed to faithfully follow the schedule provided by the Klipper host software (or prominently alert the user if it is unable to).
 This makes it easier to use available hardware, to upgrade to new hardware, and to have confidence in the hardware.

 - Portable code.
-Klipper works on ARM, AVR, and PRU based micro-controllers.
+Klipper works on ARM, AVR, PRU, and other micro-controllers.
 Existing "reprap" style printers can run Klipper without hardware modification - just add a Raspberry Pi.
 Klipper's internal code layout makes it easier to support other micro-controller architectures as well.

 - Simpler code.
 Klipper uses a very high level language (Python) for most code.
 The kinematics algorithms, the G-code parsing, the heating and thermistor algorithms, etc. are all written in Python.
 This makes it easier to develop new functionality.